What is digital asset management?

-A DAM (Digital Asset Management) is the system for storing and keeping all the digital media assets (images, videos, graphics, logos...) of a company under control and being able to access them in an efficient and up-to-date way.
+A DAM (Digital Asset Management) system is used to store and catalog all the digital media assets of a company.
+DAM systems ensure that your team can access these assets in an efficient and up-to-date manner.

-Some companies find that paying the price of a cloud storage system, such as Dropbox, is enough, but a cloud DAM offers many more features:
+Some companies find that paying the price of a cloud storage system such as Dropbox or Google Drive is enough.
+However, a cloud DAM offers many more features:

 - Keyword searches

 - Image rights reviews

 - Rendering and transformation of files and formats

 - Backup creation

 - Connections for e-commerce, distribution, and publishing channels

 Thanks to a straightforward and user-friendly interface with an almost instantaneous installation, cloud DAM makes the process of sharing assets quick and easy.